 What makes a Good Attorney?

-I graduated from Stevens Institute of Technology in 2014 with a Philosophy and History undergraduate degree, with honors, and a masters degree in Technology, Policy, and Ethics.
-Aside from being a student, my activities included being a wrestler, a member of the Pre-Law Society, RedShift Creative Magazine, a CAL (College of Arts and Letters) Blogger, and a student-worker (from the Athletics Department to a research assistant).
-Upon graduation, I moved to San Antonio, Texas and began law school at St. Mary’s University.
+I graduated from Stevens Institute of Technology with a Philosophy and History undergraduate degree, with honors, and a Master’s degree in Technology, Policy, and Ethics.
+Upon graduation, I moved to San Antonio, Texas where I earned my J.D. at St. Mary’s University School of Law.

 Core Practice Areas:

 - Probate Estates

 Free Consultations available for:

 Real Estate, Probate, Estate Planning.